basilstotz/puavo-image-utils/README.md

 7. Installs all local debs in **debs.d/\*.deb**.
 All dependencies are resolved at the end.
 8. Executes all parts (or snippets) in **parts.d/\<partname\>/install.sh**.
 8. Exits chroot
-9. Builds new PuavoOS image
+9. Builds new PuavoOS image from the modified chroot.

 #### Example Datadir

 In **/opt/puavo-image-utils/example/datadir** you'll find a working example datadir.
 I does (among other things):

-- install  the local package `puavo-image-utils_0.1-XX_all.deb'
 - install the file `puavo-hello-world` in `/usr/sbin/puavo-hello-world`
 - install `gnome-maps` with `apt-get`
 - make a new category `Meine Programme` in the puavo menu, containing all newly installed gui apps.